ClemensAtElektor/Nano_Every_WS2812B/README.md

 Connect the LED(s) DIN pin to pin D4 (PC6) of the Arduino Nano Every.
 Don't forget to connect its power supply.

+This work is based on Microchip's application note [Core Independent Nightlight Using Configurable Custom Logic on ATtiny1617](https://ww1.microchip.com/downloads/en/Appnotes/00002387B.pdf) which explains how it works.
+However, the ATtiny1617 (@ 20 MHz) is a bit different from the ATmega4809 and the Nano Every pinning & clock frequency (16 MHz) plus the timer constraints imposed by the Arduino API required adapting the code in sometimes rather subtle ways.
+An oscilloscope is practical for debugging the output signal in case you have problems.

 **IMPORTANT NOTE**

 *This library makes the CPU run at about 12 MHz, adjust baud rates and delay times accordingly!*